Sikes Senter: Grand opening

+shopping center at 9:30 am.
+Sikes Senter opened with 38 stores, with Dillard's and JCPenney as day one anchors.

+There were a total of four ribbon cutting ceremonies.
+The JCPenney Automotive Center had their ribbon cutting first at 8:30 and at 9 am Dillard's and JCPenney had their ribbon cutting.

+A Perkins department store out of Decatur opened for business on July 6, 1975.
+Lastly the Bealls opened on October 16, 1975.

+1980s-2000s

+In 1981, a Chick-fil-A opened inside Sikes Senter.
+In 1982, Perkins would be bought out by Monning's Department Stores out of Fort Worth, and was rebranded to Monnig's-Perkins.

+The Monnig's-Perkins store closed on October 24, 1988 and became a second Dillard's on August 11, 1989.

+On January 31, 1990, the mall owners at the time, JMB-Federated Realty Associates, announced a new wing.
+The proposed wing would add 10 to 20 new stores and a new 92700 sqft Sears store.

+Sears joined as an anchor on March 5, 1991.
+Sears replaced their downtown store, which closed on March 2, 1991.

+Additions in the 2000s included Books-A-Million and Old Navy.

+2010s-present

 Bealls closed in 2011, as did New York & Company.
-Also, the Old Navy in the mall reduced its floor space by 25 percent.
+Also, the Old Navy in the mall reduced its floor space by 25%.
 Despite the loss of these stores, the mall maintained occupancy higher than the national average.

 The former Bealls became The Shoe Department Encore in 2012.
-Sears closed on December 20, 2015 and became At Home on April 21, 2016.
+Sears closed on December 13, 2015 and became At Home on April 21, 2016.

 On May 12, 2022, it was announced that Dillard's would be closing both locations in summer 2022.

-On June 6, 2024, it was announced the JCPenney would be closing in fall 2024, which will leave At Home as the only anchor left.

-On July 25, 2024, it was announced that At Home would be closing later in the year, which will leave the mall with no anchors, making it a dead mall.
+On June 6, 2024, it was announced the JCPenney would be closing in fall 2024, which left At Home as the only anchor left.
+On July 25, 2024, it was announced that At Home would be closing later in the year, which left the mall with no anchors, making it a dead mall.

+Redevelopment

 In 2025, the Wichita Falls Chamber of Commerce confirmed that talks were in place for the city to purchase and demolish the mall, to replace it with an open-air retail area and a new stadium for nearby Midwestern State University.

-On September 29 2025, Tilt Studio would close their Sikes Senter store.The City of Wichita Falls, Texas purchased the mall on October 15, 2025.
+On September 29, 2025, Tilt Studio closed their Sikes Senter store.

+The City of Wichita Falls, Texas purchased the mall on October 15, 2025.
 Prior to the purchase, citizens where concerned about the city purchasing the mall because the city has bigger issues that are more important than the redevelopment of the Sikes Senter Mall.